The Winter Semester 2022/23 under Pandemic Conditions: Information for International Students

 A certificate stating that physical presence at the university location is indispensable is no longer required for students.

-For students, entry into the European Union and Germany is permitted, even from risk areas.
+For students, entry into the European Union and Germany is generally permitted.

-Further regulations on entry, compulsory testing and subsequent self-isolation/quarantine differ according to how the German Robert Koch Institute classifies the country you are entering from, and according to immunisation status:
+Regulations on entry, compulsory testing and quarantine differ according to how the German Robert Koch Institute classifies the country you are entering from:

-Virus variant areas are those countries or regions where mutations of the SARS-CoV-2 virus have occurred.
+virus variant areas countries or regions where critical mutations of the SARS-CoV-2 virus have occurred.

 In the following, vaccinated persons are persons who have been fully immunized with a vaccine against the novel corona virus authorised in the European Union up to 14 days prior to entry.
-Vaccination must be proven by entry in a vaccionation card or equivalent documentation.
+Licensed productions of vaccines approved in the European Union that are marketed under a different trade name are considered equivalent and are accepted.

-Convalescents are persons who can provide medical evidence of previous infection with the novel corona virus and a negative PCR test not older than 6 months and not younger than 28 days.
+Recovered persons are persons who can provide medical evidence of previous infection with the novel corona virus and a negative PCR test not older than 90 days and not younger than 28 days.

 ENTRY FROM VIRUS VARIANT AREAS

 If you are entering the country from a virus variant area, you must present a negative PCR test before departure.
-The test must not be older than 72 hours at the time of entry.
-Rapid antigen tests are also accepted, which must not be older than 24 hours at the time of entry.
+The test must not be older than 48 hours at the time of entry.
+Rapid antigen tests are not accepted.
 This applies to entries by air, sea or land.
-Evidence of vaccination or convalescence is not accepted.
+Evidence of vaccination or recovery is not accepted.

 IF AN INFECTION IS DIAGNOSED